enriqueasegura/Exercises/README.md

 # Exercises
-Repository for Class Homework in Computational Physics
+Repository for Class Homework that are in Computational Physics.